 NCBA signed an agreement with Water.
-Org in April 2023.
+Org in April, 2023.
 Water.Org is a global nonprofit organization working to bring water and sanitation to the world by making water safe, accessible, and cost-effective.
-Through partnerships, access to safe water and sanitation through affordable financing, such as small loans.
-Through this partnership, NCBA has disbursed KES 181.059.060/- in water loans between December 2023 to February 2024.
-We have also conducted in depth training for the credit analysis/monitoring & evaluation teams to better support
+Through partnerships, they support communities to get access to safe water and sanitation through affordable financing, such as small loans.
+Through this partnership, NCBA has disbursed Kes181,059, 060/-in water loans betweenDecember 2023 to February 2024.
+We have also conducted in depth training for the credit analysis/monitoring & evaluation teams to better support our green and sustainable finance outcomes.